krwzb/MAAL-MLF/README.md

-# MSPN
+# MAAL
 This repository contains the official code implementation for the paper Modality-Aligned Anchor Learning for Scene Graph Generation.
 The full codebase will be released later.

 ## Installation
-Check [INSTALL.md](https://github.com/krwzb/MSPN/blob/main/INSTALL.md) for installation instructions.
+Check [INSTALL.md](https://github.com/krwzb/MAAL/blob/main/INSTALL.md) for installation instructions.

 ## Dataset
-Check [DATASET.md](https://github.com/krwzb/MSPN/blob/main/DATASET.md) for instructions of dataset preprocessing.
+Check [DATASET.md](https://github.com/krwzb/MAAL/blob/main/DATASET.md) for instructions of dataset preprocessing.

 Organize all the files like this: